 The fact that they are designed in Denmark shows that they are ideal for tough, cold conditions, as well as having a breathable mesh element that is suitable for warmer climates.

-- EXCELLENT CUSTOMER SUPPORT: We want our customers to be happy - In case you have any questions or issues, do not hesitate to contact us.
-Our customer service team is always ready to help you and find the best solution for you
+- Excellent customer support: We want our customers to be happy - If you have any questions about this product, do not hesitate to contact us.
+Our team is always ready to help you

 Speaking of summer, these ankle height hiking socks are lightweight and thin so won’t make your feet sweaty or heavy on hot, sunny rambles.
 They are highly elasticated so will also provide great underfoot support for long trips, and give you that extra bit of spring in your step.